 And the groundswell of thrift stores in San Francisco with their eclectic, designer, and one-of-a-kind finds, are no different.

 Sure, you can always stop by SF Goodwill, but we’d suggest you get off the beaten Golden Gate Bridge and see what this city really has to offer.

-To make the most of your efforts, scroll through our thrift shopping tips before you pull a Macklemore and “pop some tags”.
+To make the most of your efforts, scroll through our thrift shopping tips (or watch the video below) before you pull a Macklemore and “pop some tags”.

 And remember, scoring second hand steals is more than just sifting through a bunch of thrift shops in San Francisco.

 Take a peek at the end of the article to see why it makes our planet greener, too.

 Going purely off personal reviews, EcoCloset is clearly one of the best thrift stores in San Francisco.